Self-heating effects and switching dynamics in graphene multiterminal Josephson junctions

 In the following, we further investigate the interplay between the three junctions in the regions where all junctions switch to the normal state simultaneously around $I_{R}^{*}$ (also shown in Fig.\,\ref{fig:2}.c).
 Fig.\,\ref{fig:3}.a shows the current in each junction as a function of $I_U$ for $I_R=0.1\,\mu$A$\lesssim I_{R}^{*}$ (orange arrow in Fig.\,\ref{fig:2}.c) obtained from our simulation with self-heating (dashed lines).
 Although, $I_i$ cannot be obtained from our measurements, we can also calculate the current in each junction as long as all junctions are superconducting by numerically minimising the Josephson energy (symbols).
 As it is visible in Fig.\,\ref{fig:3}.a, this method is consistent with our simulation.
 The dotted horizontal lines show the critical current of the respective junctions.
 As it is visible also in Fig.\,\ref{fig:1}.e, junction 1 is far below its critical current when junction 2 and 3 reach their respective critical currents.
 Therefore, without taking self-heating into account, we only expect junction 2 and 3 to switch together.
 However, when heating is included (Fig.\,\ref{fig:2}.c and measurements on Fig.\,\ref{fig:1}.b and \ref{fig:1}.c), all three junctions switch at the same $I_U$.
 From these, we can infer that junction 2 and 3 switch together and junction 1 switches immediately afterwards due to heating from the other junctions.
 On the other hand, for $I_R\sim I_{R}^{*}$, all three junctions reach their critical currents simultaneously and heating should play no role in the switching process, while for $I_R\gtrsim I_{R}^{*}$ (gray arrow in Fig\,\ref{fig:2}.c), junction 1 and 2 switch together and junction 3 switches due to heating.
+Based on the previous arguments, we emphasize that the observation of this correlated switching of all three junctions in an extended region along the border of the central SC region is strong evidence for self-heating effects.